setalias/rock-containers/README.md

 To update engine.py do the following:
 1. `vim /usr/lib/python2.7/site-packages/container/docker/engine.py`
-2. Go to line 210 and change the word "run" in os.path.join(os.sep, 'run', 'secrets') to docker
+2. Go to line 210 (or nearby) and change the word "run" in os.path.join(os.sep, 'run', 'secrets') to docker
 3. Save the file

 ## Structure